amssdias/calorie_counter/README.md

 Install [Docker][docker-link] here.

-Once installed all you gotta do is open your terminal on the project folder and run
+Once installed, all you have to do is open your terminal on the project folder and run
 ```
 docker-compose up
 ```